-Buckinghamshire Local Enterprise Partnership is delighted with the approval, by the Secretary of State for Housing Communities and Local Government, of the allocation of £7.7m of the Governments Getting Building Fund to four keys projects to support economic growth in Buckinghamshire.
+Buckinghamshire Local Enterprise Partnership was delighted with the approval, by the Secretary of State for Housing Communities and Local Government, of the allocation of £7.7m of the Governments Getting Building Fund to keys project to support economic growth in Buckinghamshire.

-The four projects to benefit from this funding, which were approved by the Bucks LEP Board on July 17, are:
+The four initial projects to benefit from this funding, which were approved by the Bucks LEP Board on July 17, were:

-- Centre for Artificial Intelligence and iHub Incubation and Innovation at the University of Buckingham (£2m funding), and
+Centre for Artificial Intelligence and iHub Incubation and Innovation at the University of Buckingham.

 A summary of the individual projects being supported through the Getting Building Fund is listed below.